 The Barbell Bench Press

 According to University of Wisconsin research, the most effective exercise for toning the chest was the barbell bench press, which activates 100 percent of the pectoral muscles.
+Moreover, provided that your gym has taken the time to invest in the Best barbells you should be able to notice real progress.
 Here’s how to perform a perfect barbell bench press:

 - Situate yourself on the bench with your back flat and feet firmly on the ground.
 Make sure the bar is positioned directly over your eyes, and your shoulders, head, and glutes should be against the bench.